Harsh3218/Shopping-Cart/README.md

    - Press `4` to proceed to checkout.
    - Press `5` to exit.
 4. **Checkout**: During checkout, the program displays the items in the cart and the total cost.
 The cart is then cleared.

+For adding more items in the menu , edit the items.db Database.

 ### Dependencies 📦
 - SQLite3: Ensure SQLite3 library is installed and linked during compilation.